Enterprise-grade compliance, by design

 Privacy notice

-In accordance with our obligation to provide information pursuant to Article 13 of the European General Data Protection Regulation (GDPR) you can download and read the data protection notices for the Incident Reporting System here.
+In accordance with Article 13 of the EU General Data Protection Regulation (GDPR), you can download and review the data protection notice for the Incident Reporting System here.

 Disclaimer

-The Incident Reporting System is not available for general complaints.
+The Incident Reporting System is intended for serious, good-faith concerns and is not designed to handle general complaints.